blmayer/c-cpp-project-template/README.md

 - [LICENSE](LICENSE): Open Source License describing how to use, change, and distribute this repository; &

+- data: Folder for miscellaneous data files needed;

 - build: Build information;

-- version: Holds the current version of the software, sometimes named release;
+- version: Holds the current version of the software, sometimes named release; &

 - [CONTRIBUTING](CONTRIBUTING): File describing how to contribute with this repository;